Forest Bathing (Shinrin-Yoku): What It Is, Benefits & How to Start

 What Is Shinrin-Yoku?

-It does not involve water.
+It does not involve water, intense hiking, or trying to reach a destination.
 It means fully immersing yourself in a natural environment — especially a forest — through your senses.

 You are not hiking for performance.
 You are not counting steps.
 You are not trying to achieve anything.